Keywords AI

 MCP was developed by Anthropic and open-sourced in late 2024 as a response to a growing problem in the AI field.
 At the time, there was no common standard for integrating AI models with external data and services – every integration was bespoke and non-interoperable.
 This led to what Anthropic engineers call the “M×N problem,” referring to the combinatorial explosion of connecting M different AI models with N different tools or data sources.
 Each new pairing required custom code, making it difficult to scale and maintain AI systems in real-world applications.

 Seeing this pain point, Anthropic designed MCP to standardize the interface between AI assistants and data sources.
 They announced MCP’s release in November 2024, providing a formal specification and SDKs (Software Development Kits) for developers, along with a set of reference implementations.
 From the start, MCP was conceived as an open-source project and open standard, encouraging collaboration from the community rather than being tied to a single vendor.
-Early adopters quickly rallied around the idea.
-Companies like Block (formerly Square) and Apollo integrated MCP into their systems during its initial launch, while developer tool providers including Zed, Replit, Codeium, and Sourcegraph started working with MCP to enhance their platforms.

 This early traction demonstrated the demand for a universal context protocol.
-As Block’s CTO put it, “Open technologies like the Model Context Protocol are the bridges that connect AI to real-world applications”, underscoring MCP’s role in making AI integration accessible and collaborative.
+As Block’s CTO put it, “Open technologies like the Model Context Protocol are the bridges that connect AI to real-world applications,” underscoring MCP’s role in making AI integration accessible and collaborative.

 By releasing MCP as an open standard, Anthropic set it on a path similar to other successful tech standards (think of HTTP for web or SQL for databases).
 The development effort included not just Anthropic’s team but also community contributors.
 Today there are official SDKs in multiple languages (Python, TypeScript, and even Java/Kotlin) and a growing collection of open-source MCP servers built by the community for various popular systems.
 In summary, MCP’s development was driven by the necessity to simplify AI-data integration, and its open-source nature has spurred a collaborative ecosystem from the get-go.